mbj00/swiftly/README.md

-# TweetX – A Twitter Clone
+# Swiftly – A Twitter Clone

 TweetX is a full-stack Twitter clone built with **Next.js 15**, **MongoDB**, and **Tailwind CSS**.
 Users can post tweets, like, bookmark, and view others' tweets in real time with a clean and responsive UI.